 Stephen Fry's reputation as a technology expert has taken another dent.
 The ubiquitous luvvie has invested in Pushnote, a commenting system for websites.
 "Makes the web one big democratic comment platform," Fry tweeted.
+It's actually a social network – but one that's parasitic on other sites.

 Around 5 per cent of O2's UK workforce is to go, as the company rationalises its management structure in the hope of becoming more customer-focused.